General-Meow/LearningKotlin/README.md

 - An `abstract` class is a class in the class heiarchy tree that cannot be instantiated
 - You use abstract classes to stop applications/devs from instantiating types that dont make sense
 - Abstract classes can contain both implementated functions and abstract functions
-- Absrtract functions are defined with the `abstract` keyword and no function body
+- Abstract functions are defined with the `abstract` keyword and no function body
 - The first concreate class to inherit from a abstract class `MUST` implement all functions (be overridden) that are still `abstract`
-- Abstract properies/classes are `open` by default
+- Abstract properties/classes are `open` by default
 - Interfaces allow you to define behaviour but it cannot hold intialized state(properties)
 - Interfaces can hold both abstract and concrete methods
 - By default properties and functions are abstract in Interfaces